 Butter the inside of 24 pig cavities in 2 silicone molds using melted butter, reserving 2 tablespoons of the melted butter to put into the pancake batter.

-In large bowl, whisk together the flour, salt, baking powder, and baking soda.
+In a large bowl, whisk together the flour, salt, baking powder, and baking soda.

 Whisk together the egg and buttermilk then add the sugar.